Contractive coupling rates and curvature lower bounds for Markov chains: Couplings and coarse Ricci curvature

 \subsection{Continuous time}

-In this subsection, we describe the analogue notions of coarse Ricci curvature for continuous time Markov chains with generator $L$ (see \cite{veysseire_coarse_cts, lin-lu-yau-2011, Mun-Woj-2017}).
-Recalling we identify $L$ with a matrix with zero row sums, we use the notation
+In this subsection, we describe the analogous notions of coarse Ricci curvature for continuous time Markov chains with generator $L$ on a finite state space (see \cite{veysseire_coarse_cts, lin-lu-yau-2011, Mun-Woj-2017}).
+Recalling that we identify $L$ with a matrix with zero row sums, we use the notation